 I am a product and design leader who takes a user-centric approach to her work.
-I lead managers and diverse teams focused on conversational interactions, operating systems, and health tech interfaces that deliver meaningful experiences to users.
+I lead managers and teams focused on core app experiences, operating systems, conversational interactions, and health tech interfaces that deliver meaningful experiences to users.
 A student of fine arts, psychology, and design, I lecture and provide strategic consulting in addition to leading design and product teams.

 Emily is one of those leaders who can inspire, support and spur you on all at the same time.
 With her, refreshingly in this constantly evolving world, you know exactly the direction you’re going.
 I learned so much about Product Design from her, but also, without it ever being explicit, about how to manage high-performance teams effectively.

 It was huge fun working with Emily, and even more than that I knew that I was being my best self.

 From the moment I interviewed Emily I saw that she was an absolute powerhouse.
 She was an amazing addition to the team, her work was superb no matter what she turned her hand to, and her positivity and enthusiasm made her a fantastic colleague.
 She originally joined us to deliver our voice strategy, then she delivered a new women’s health strategy and product, then she moved to product management where her combination of business skills and design thinking resulted in her being excellent product manager.
 I have learned a lot from Emily and her leadership skills and how generous she is with sharing her knowledge and expertise.

 Emily has been a fantastic colleague and mentor.
 I am a better designer and leader as a direct result of working with her.
 As our tribes product director, Emily has supported my team and led our tribe to achieve incredible results in a short space of time.
 Emily’s level of empathy, strategic vision and relationship building are second to none.
 I trust her leadership implicitly.

 She is the leader I aspire to be.